pili-engineering/pili-sdk-php/README.md

 ## Install with Composer

-If you're using [Composer](http://getcomposer.org) to manage dependencies, you can add Pili-PHP with it.
+If you're using [Composer](http://getcomposer.org) to manage dependencies, you can add piliio-php with it.

 ```bash
     # Install Composer